Adibahe/mutter/synopsis/synopsis.typ

 + To demonstrate that P2P application can replace the current messaging platform for atleast some use cases (if not for all) as we have very powerful computers with reasonable network access.

 == Proposed Plan of Work
-+ Achieve connection between peers using _mDNS_ and join/create a _Room_ over a secure channel.
+// + Achieve connection between peers using _mDNS_ and join/create a _Room_ over a secure channel.
-//  _Secure WebSockets_ as fallback in case _UDP_ is blocked.
+// //  _Secure WebSockets_ as fallback in case _UDP_ is blocked.
-// _WebTranport_ or
+// // _WebTranport_ or
-// or _KademliaDHT_
+// // or _KademliaDHT_
-+ Layer _Messaging Layer Security_ over the created mesh network
+// + Layer _Messaging Layer Security_ over the created mesh network
-+ Create a protocol for _communication_ and _moderation_ among peers.//, setup _Gossipsub_ and prepare API for frontends.
+// + Create a protocol for _communication_ and _moderation_ among peers.//, setup _Gossipsub_ and prepare API for frontends.
-+ Make Terminal UI for testing and Web UI for final user.
+// + Make Terminal UI for testing and Web UI for final user.
+#image("Plan of Work.svg")

 == Methodology
 // add diagram